Gravothermal Catastrophe in Resonant Self-interacting Dark Matter Models: Particle physics model

 \section{Particle physics model}

-We consider an SIDM cross section that results from interactions between DM particles of mass $m_{\chi}$ through a force carrier of mass $m_{\phi}$.
+We consider a SIDM cross section that results from interactions between DM particles of mass $m_{\chi}$ through a force carrier of mass $m_{\phi}$.
 We consider the case of an attractive Yukawa potential $\left(c = \hbar = 1\right)$

-where $\alpha$ determines the strength of the potential.
+where $r$ is the distance between DM particles, and $\alpha$ determines the strength of the potential.
 While no exact closed-form solutions exist for the differential scattering cross section corresponding to $V\left(r\right)$, in certain regimes of parameter space various approximations give analytic and closed-form solutions that match the exact cross section to high precision.
 For example, for weak potentials $\left(\alpha m_{\chi} / m_{\phi} << 1\right)$, one obtains an approximate analytic expression for the differential scattering cross section using the Born approximation